veNNNx/fastAPI-bookshop-DDD-template/README.md

 - **Poetry** – modern dependency and virtual environment management
 - **Pre-commit hooks** – automated code quality checks and formatting before commits

+## Continuous Integration (CI) with GitHub Actions
+To automate testing and code quality checks, this project includes a GitHub Actions workflow that:

+> Runs on every pull request
+- Sets up a PostgreSQL 15 service
+- Installs Python 3.11 and Poetry
+- Installs dependencies
+- Runs pre-commit hooks for linting/formatting checks
+- Executes the test suite with pytest

 ## Dependency Management (Poetry)

 This project uses [Poetry](https://python-poetry.org/) for dependency and virtual environment management.